-- Penicillin G – More effective against gram positive and gram negative cocci bacterial infections.
+- Penicillin G – More effective against gram-positive and gram-negative cocci bacterial infections.
 Example: susceptible bacterial infections in the stomach.

-Strain improvement in antibiotic or drug production.
+Strain improvement in antibiotic or drug production

-Genetic engineering is a set of techniques which are used to modify the biological characteristics of various living organisms.
+Genetic engineering is a set of techniques that are used to modify the biological characteristics of various living organisms.
 Example: Recombinant DNA technology, Microinjection, etc. Recombinant DNA technology helps in producing genetically improved antibiotic strain.

 The wild strain of microorganism is transformed into the mutant strain in order to increase the yield and quality of antibiotics.
-The improvement of biosynthetic pathway design and recombinant DNA techniques can be achieved in order to improve the antibiotic production.
+The improvement of biosynthetic pathway design and recombinant DNA techniques can be achieved in order to improve antibiotic production.